A checklist on where to start, and what to do first

-- Prepare Quality policy – The Quality policy is a statement that includes the company’s primary goals and the strategy to achieve them.
-The Quality policy shall be promoted throughout the company.
-All the employees shall be aware of the Quality policy and are required to work according to this policy.
+- Prepare Quality Policy – The Quality policy is a statement that includes the company’s primary goals and the strategy to achieve them.
+Quality Policy shall be promoted throughout the company.
+All the employees shall be aware of the Quality Policy and are required to work according to this policy.

 - Establish the Quality manual – This document should include the following: Process interaction diagram (Generally consists of 3 levels: 1.
-Bottom level contains support processes such as Document control and Training; 2.
-Middle level contains core processes such as Design and development, Purchasing and Manufacturing; 3.
-Top level contains the Management processes such as Management review, Internal audit and CAPA); Statements of the applicable processes and their implementation, list of excluded processes and the reason of exclusion, Organizational chart, Quality objectives, Quality policy, references to relevant documents such as Work instructions, process descriptions and forms.
+The bottom level contains support processes such as Document control and Training; 2.
+The middle level contains core processes such as Design and development, Purchasing and Manufacturing; 3.
+Top-level contains the Management processes such as Management review, Internal audit, and CAPA); Statements of the applicable processes and their implementation, list of excluded processes and the reason of exclusion, Organizational chart, Quality objectives, Quality policy, references to relevant documents such as Work instructions, process descriptions, and forms.

 - Work Instructions for quality management activities – Work Instructions should be prepared where they are necessary for an effective accomplishment of a concrete process or activity.
 Examples of Work Instructions may include directions for using a certain computer software or performing a task on an assembly line, instructions for issuing a refund to a customer, processing a sale or collecting payment on an account, etc.

 - Employee CVs – All the employees’ CVs should be stored in the Company’s system.
-The CVs of the newly employed personnel can be used as indicators to show what kind of additional trainings will be necessary based on the gap determined by the comparison of the CVs and job descriptions / requirements.
+The CVs of the newly employed person can be used as indicators to show what kind of additional training will be necessary based on the gap determined by the comparison of the CVs and job descriptions/requirements.

-- CAPA – Corrective and Preventive actions could be induced by different reasons.
-It might be initiated as a result of an internal audit, risk assessment, management review, and some kind of nonconformance discovered, or by receiving complaint from customers, etc. The Corrective actions should be investigated and the root cause should be determined.
+- CAPA – Corrective and Preventive Actions could be induced by different reasons.
+It might be initiated as a result of an internal audit, risk assessment, management review, and some kind of nonconformance discovered, or by receiving a complaint from customers, etc. Corrective actions should be investigated and the root cause should be determined.
 All the CAPA findings and proposals for taking certain corrective actions should be reviewed and approved by the Management.
 The implementation of each corrective action should be verified to prove their effectiveness.
 Preventive actions can be implemented in almost any case after the Corrective action.
-In order to determine the possible preventive action, a so called Root Cause analysis should be performed.
+In order to determine the possible preventive action, a so-called Root Cause analysis should be performed.